Clare McGlynn: Biography

 McGlynn was born in Scotland, in 1970.
 At the age of 18 she moved to England to begin a degree in law at Durham University.
 After graduating in 1991, she went on to study at the College of Law, completing her Law Society Final Examinations in 1992.
 Following this she returned to Durham University as a teaching fellow.
 It was at Durham University that she completed her Master of Jurisprudence in 1996.
 Over the next four years she worked as a lecturer at the nearby University of Newcastle, before returning once again to Durham University as a reader in 1999.
 In 2004 she was promoted to Professor of Law, and remains highly active in academic research and teaching.
-She has served as deputy Head of the Law School and Deputy Head of the Faculty of Social Sciences and Health (Research), where she was responsible for diversity and equality, research strategy and the Research Excellence Framework (REF2014).
-She was a member of the university's Taskforce on Sexual Violence and is currently a member of the university's governing body, University Council.
-McGlynn was also the Director of the university's ESRC Impact Acceleration Account which provides funding and support for research impact across the social sciences.
-She is a member of the REF2021 Law Assessment Panel which reviews all UK legal research.
+She has served as deputy Head of the Law School and Deputy Head of the Faculty of Social Sciences and Health (Research), where she was responsible for diversity and equality, research strategy and the Research Excellence Framework.
+She was a member of the university's Taskforce on Sexual Violence and the university's governing body, University Council.
+McGlynn was also a member of the REF2021 Law Assessment Panel which reviews all UK legal research.

 McGlynn's career also extends beyond academia.
 From 1993 to 1995 she trained as a solicitor with Herbert Smith Freehills, qualifying as a solicitor of the Supreme Court of England and Wales in 1995.
 In 2013 McGlynn played a key role in the success of a campaign to criminalise rape pornography in England and Wales.
 She was a trustee of Rape Crisis Tyneside and Northumberland from 2009 to 2019.

 Work on image-based sexual abuse

+McGlynn's research (with Erika Rackley) developed the concept of image-based sexual abuse to describe all forms of the non-consensual creation and distribution of private sexual images, including 'revenge pornography' and upskirting.
+This term is now used internationally to describe these forms of abuse and McGlynn's research has shaped law reform campaigns across the world.